 3. Music radio stations in Ukrainian

-It is easy to find music radio from Ukraine on Google, but you never know which station is 100% Ukrainian-speaking or which one plays much music in Russian.
-So, I asked my friends about stations they recommend with the most Ukrainian language and Ukrainian music in it:
+It is easy to find music radio stations from Ukraine on Google, but you never know which stations are 100% Ukrainian-speaking or which ones play a lot of music in Russian.
+So, I asked my friends about stations they recommend with the most Ukrainian language and Ukrainian music:

 Here are the music stations in Ukrainian recommended by my friends:

 This is a great project from Ivano-Frankivsk.
 Urban space radio plays Ukrainian modern music (indie-rock, alternative, pop) and features programs about urbanism and city development.
-Go ahead and check their Facebook page to know when the next talk show or program is scheduled.
+Go ahead and check their Facebook page to find out when the next talk show or program is scheduled.

-The name of the station “Skovoroda” is a last name of an important Ukrainian philosopher from the XVIII century Григорій Сковорода who had the life of a nomad.
-This Radio is considered to be “travelling station” too, as from time to time they are on air from the unusual places, such as cafés or shops.
+The name of the station, “Skovoroda,” is the last name of an important Ukrainian philosopher from the XVIII century Григорій Сковорода who had the life of a nomad.
+This Radio is considered to be “the traveling station” too, as from time to time they broadcast from unusual places, such as cafés or shops.

-EU Radio European Station is Ukrainian pro-European radio.
-It has daily news and talk shows about Europe and European integration of Ukraine.
-But mostly it’s a music station, lots of music is European hits and Ukrainian music in Ukrainian and English languages.
+EU Radio European Station is a Ukrainian pro-European radio.
+It has daily news and talk shows about Europe and the integration of Ukraine into Europe, but mostly it’s a music station; lots of music are European hits and Ukrainian music in Ukrainian and English languages.

 If you are looking for a station only with music in Ukrainian (not even a word in English!), this is a place for you.
-It’s just music and it’s mostly pop, but maybe you’ll discover your favorite Ukrainian bands there!
+It’s just music, and it’s mostly pop.
+Maybe you will discover your favorite Ukrainian bands there!

-This radio is created by Ruslana, a famous Ukrainian singer and the winner of Eurovision-2004.
-She wanted to make a radio station with qualitative Ukrainian music, which would be creative and currently central.
-It is a project, which brings Ukrainian music to Ukrainians without limits in a friendly way.
+Unfortunately, this radio station seems to not operate anymore.
+It was created by Ruslana, a famous Ukrainian singer and the winner of Eurovision 2004.
+She wanted to make a radio station with quality Ukrainian music, which would be creative and currently central.
+It was a project which brought Ukrainian music to Ukrainians without limits and in a friendly way.

 Do you have a favorite Ukrainian radio station?
-How do you practice listening to Ukrainian language while learning?
-Please, share with us your resources in comments, it would be very helpful for the Ukrainian learners community.
+How do you practice listening to Ukrainian while learning?
+Share your resources in the comments on our socials; it will be very helpful for the community of Ukrainian learners!